moq-wg/moq-transport/draft-ietf-moq-transport.md

 such as TCP, and applications using MoQ might need to fallback to another protocol when QUIC or WebTransport aren't available.

+MoQ uses ALPN in QUIC and "WT-Available-Protocols" in WebTransport to negotiate the version of MoQ.

+The ALPN value {{!RFC7301}} for the final version of this specification is `moq`.
+ALPNs used to identify IETF drafts are created by appending the draft number to "moq-".
+For example, draft-ietf-moq-transport-13 would be identified as "moq-13".

 ### WebTransport

 A MOQT server that is accessible via WebTransport can be identified